jomadu/ai-rules-manager/REDO.md

 mario = gitlab://gitlab.wario.com/group/5678

 [registries.awesome-cursorrules]
-// if authToken, apiType, or apiVersion are not provided, uses git operations with users git auth
+// for git type registries, if authToken, apiType, or apiVersion are not provided, uses git operations with users git auth
 // concurrency and rate limit on specific registries overrides the default configured for the registry type concurrency = 2 rateLimit = 10

 [registries.cursor-rules]
-authToken = $GITHUB_PAT // if authToken, apiType and apiVersion are specified, uses the api to retrieve files apiType = github apiVersion = 2022-11-28
+authToken = $GITHUB_PAT // for git type registry if authToken, apiType and apiVersion are specified, uses the specific api to retrieve files (not all will be supported, but some will) apiType = github apiVersion = 2022-11-28

 [registries.peach]
-// omission of profile uses default profile prefix = /registries/panda-bear
+// omission of profile uses default aws profile prefix = /registries/panda-bear

 [registries.toad]
-profile = toad
+profile = toad // uses a toad aws profile
 // ommision of prefix uses no prefix

 [registries.kart]